 2019 Funding Opportunity Announcement

 Awards will support promising early-stage research, translational research and pediatric cancer phase I and II clinical trials with the highest potential of addressing the unmet needs in pediatric oncology drug development.
-This would include areas such as high-risk, relapsed, or metastatic disease, adolescent and young adult patient populations and/or the use of novel immunotherapy targets or modalities for pediatric cancer treatment.
+This may include, but is not limited to, areas such as high-risk, relapsed, or metastatic disease, adolescent and young adult patient populations and/or the use of novel immunotherapy targets or modalities for pediatric cancer treatment.